 You might find the ECM in the engine compartment.
 However, some vehicles have it under the dashboard, under the driver’s seat or behind the glove compartment.
 Check your vehicle’s service manual to find the precise location.

 The ECM is also known as the engine control unit.
 It is by far one of the most essential components found in modern vehicles.
 It serves as the primary computer for the engine’s performance and drivability.

 The ECM takes data from the various sensors on the vehicle and calculates what the engine needs to do.
 It analyzes aspects such as fuel delivery, engine spark, and air ratios.

 Because all of the operations of the vehicle are controlled by the ECM, it can cause a lot of problems when it malfunctions.
 In extreme cases, the vehicle can become impossible to drive.

 The average engine control module replacement cost is between $500 and $1000 on most car models.
 The ECM itself will cost about $450 to $900.
 That leaves $50 to $100 in labor expenses.

 Before you have the ECM replaced, the shop will want to diagnose it first.
 This is an additional expense that could cost as little as $100 or as much as $300.
-This is one area that you can save money if you have a code scanner on hand.
+You can save money if you have a code scanner on hand by checking the trouble codes on your own.
 However, you might need to do a little research online to figure out what the trouble codes mean.

 If you want to save money, you might be tempted to purchase a used ECM.
 While this is tempting, it’s simply not the best solution.
 For one, the used ECM doesn’t usually have a warranty, so it could fail at any moment.
 Additionally, it will still need to be reprogrammed, which adds to the expense.

 Some engine control modules need to be programmed by the car manufacturer when replaced because of the immobilizer.
-Therefore you need to check this with the dealer before you try to switch it.
+You need to check this with the dealer before you try to switch it.